OnetapInc/chromy/README.md

 ###### options

+ - port(default: 9222): --remote-debugging-port
+ - launchBrowser(default: true): If you want chromy to attach to Chrome that is already launched, set to true.
-visible(default: false): If set to true, chrome is launched in visible mode.
+ - visible(default: false): If set to true, chrome is launched in visible mode.
+This option is not used if launchChrome is false.
-port(default: 9222): --remote-debugging-port
+ - chromePath(default: null): This option is used to find out an executable of Chrome.
+If set to null, executable is selected automatically.
+This option is not used if launchChrome is false.
+ - chromeFlags(default: []): These flags is passed to Chrome.
+Each flag must have a prefix string "--".
+This option is not used if launchChrome is false.
-waitTimeout(default: 30000): If wait() does not be finished in a specified time WaitTimeoutError will be throwed.
+ - waitTimeout(default: 30000): If wait() doesn't finish in the specified time WaitTimeoutError will be throwed.
-gotoTimeout(default: 30000): If goto() does not be finished in a specified time GotoTimeoutError will be throwed.
+ - gotoTimeout(default: 30000): If goto() doesn't finish in the specified time GotoTimeoutError will be throwed.
-evaluateTimeout(default: 30000): If evaluate() does not be finished in a specified time EvaluateTimeError will be throwed.
+ - evaluateTimeout(default: 30000): If evaluate() doesn't finish in the specified time EvaluateTimeError will be throwed.
-waitFunctionPollingInterval(default: 100): polling interval for wait().
+ - waitFunctionPollingInterval(default: 100): polling interval for wait().
-typeInterval(default: 20): This option is used only in type() method.
+ - typeInterval(default: 20): This option is used only in type() method.
-activateOnStartUp(default: true): activate a first tab on startup. this option is enable only in visible mode. chromePath(default: undefined): This option is used to find out executable of Chrome.
-If set to undefined Chromy search basic paths.
+ - activateOnStartUp(default: true): activate a first tab on startup. this option is enable only in visible mode.
-chromeFlags(default: []): This flags is passed to Chrome.
-Each flags must start with "--".

 ##### .start(startingUrl = null)